-In Australia it is an offence against section 307 of the Criminal Code Act 1995 (Cth) to import or export a border controlled plant or border controlled drug.
+In Australia, it is an offence against section 307 of the Criminal Code Act 1995 (Cth), to import, or export, a border controlled plant or drug.

 “Export” means causing the thing to leave Australia across a border.

 Schedule 4 of the Criminal Code Regulations 2002 provides a list of the border controlled plants and border controlled drugs along with what quantities constitute a marketable quantity and a commercial quantity.

 Things that constitute importing and exporting a border controlled plant or border controlled drug are:

 - Taking a prohibited drug on a plane from Australia to another country.

 - Bringing a border controlled plant or border controlled drug on a plane to Australia from another country.